DominikN/docs_new/docs/tutorials/ros-projects/robot-voice-control.md

-Installation may take few minutes, because deepspeech model has to be downloaded.
+Installation may take a few minutes, because deepspeech model has to be downloaded.
 **During installation you may be asked for sudo password to install OpenSSL.
 After this any time that script waits for input just hit ENTER.**

 ### Usage

-**Run command below to start all internal components**
+**Run the command below to start all internal components**
 ```
 roslaunch voice_control voice_control.launch
 ```

-Now we must also launch node from [order_executor](#order_executor) package.
+Now we must also launch a node from [order_executor](#order_executor) package.
 Creating your own nodes will be described in examples.
-Right now we can use already created ```mbgoal_demo```, which has plenty of already defined destinations that are reached with Move Base client.
+Right now we can use an already created ```mbgoal_demo```, which has plenty of already defined destinations that are reached with Move Base client.

 After launching
 ```